Kuuuube/kanjigrid-timelapse/README.md

 1. Python 3: [Download link](https://www.python.org/downloads/)

+    Windows: Make sure to check `Add Python 3.x to PATH` on the first page of the installer.

 2. Python `playwright`, `pillow`, and `opencv` modules: To install it, enter the following command in cmd or a terminal: